sisoe24/vscode-nuke-snippets/README.md

 Visual Studio Code snippets for Nuke Python API.

+> Be sure to check the sister extension for a bunch of new tools (like code execution from vscode to Nuke) that will make your life easier when writing code: [Nuke Tools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools).

 ## Features

 The [Nuke Python API documentation](https://learn.foundry.com/nuke/developers/70/pythonreference) converted to snippets.
 Snippets include description and arguments with vscode snippet style placeholders: